sydasif/sydasif.github.io/_posts/networking/2025-09-04-netlab-demo.md

 ```

 For reference, I am running this on an Ubuntu 24.04 desktop with 16 GB of RAM and 4 vCPUs.

+> If you face any issue with installation, see [Manual Virtual Machine Provisioning](https://netlab.tools/install/ubuntu-vm/#manual-virtual-machine-provisioning).
+{: .prompt-tip }

 ## Defining a Topology